mooreryan/ocaml_python_bindgen/README.md

 ### Types

 Not all OCaml types are allowed.
-For function arguments, you can use
+For function arguments, you can use:

 * `int`
 * `float`